 Ethnomusicology Master's Degree Program

 In general, ethnomusicology is the study of world music, including its anthropological, cultural and social aspects.
-For information on an ethnomusicology master's degree program, including course topics and prerequisites, read on!
+For information on an ethnomusicology master's degree program, including course topics in languages and arts, and admission requirements, have a look at this article.
 Schools offering Ethnomusicology degrees can also be found in these popular choices.

 What Are Ethnomusicology Master's Degree Programs Like?